spectrocloud/librarium/content/docs/04-clusters/03-edge.md

 Palette's Edge solution is designed for sites that typically have one or more small devices, such as [Intel NUC](https://www.intel.com/content/www/us/en/products/docs/boards-kits/nuc/what-is-nuc-article.html).
-An instance of Palette optimized for edge computing, along with the operating system and Kubernetes, is installed in the device.
+An instance of Palette optimized for edge computing is installed in the device along with the operating system and Kubernetes.

 <br />